-- Level 1 Unadjusted quoted prices in active markets for the same instrument (i.e. without modification or repackaging). - Level 2 Quoted prices in active markets for similar assets or liabilities or other valuation techniques for which all significant inputs are based on observable market data. - Level 3 Valuation techniques for which any significant input is not based on observable market data.
+- Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities (i.e. without modification or repackaging). - Level 2 Quoted prices in active markets for similar assets or liabilities, quoted prices in inactive markets or other valuation techniques for which all significant inputs are based on observable market data. - Level 3 Unobservable inputs that are significant to the fair value measurement of the financial instrument.
+Valuation techniques using unobservable inputs reflect management's assumptions about the estimates used by other market participants in valuing similar financial instruments.
+These valuation techniques are developed based on the best available information at the measurement date.